seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMPass.rst

 Although :ref:`Pass Registration <writing-an-llvm37-pass-registration>` is
-optional for normal passes, all analysis group implementations must be registered, and must use the :ref:`INITIALIZE_AG_PASS
+optional for normal passes, all analysis group implementations must be registered, and must use the :ref:`INITIALIZELLVM37_AG_PASS
 <writing-an-llvm37-pass-RegisterAnalysisGroup>` template to join the
 implementation pool.
 Also, a default implementation of the interface **must** be registered with :ref:`RegisterAnalysisGroup